cuhassle/e2ev2/README.md

 Me, somebody on [TN](https://discord.gg/unblock) named [gkgoat](https://github.com/gkgoat1) for support (THANK YOU SO MUCH).
 Also whoever made the crypto api and these functions: arrayBufferToBase64 base64ToArrayBuffer

 # GUARANTEED NO VIBECODING OR AI.
-(Clearly its not vibecoded, look at commits)
+(Clearly its not vibecoded, look at commits, SCARATEK.)